-Performance measures Unit of measure 2019-20 actual 2019-20 target Performance variation (%) Result ^(a) Quantity New clients gained number 476 500 -4.8 \checkmark Database system report delivered number 15 12 25 \checkmark New services received through machinery of g be delivered. overnment ch anges resulte ed in more sy /stem reports re quired to Quality Service provision rating (based on client per cent 90.0 80.0 12.5 \checkmark agencies survey data) Result reflects the effectiveness of this service client group. provision in a ddressing the e high and co omplex needs o f this Timeliness Broadband network queries responded to within six hours of receipt (number of queries in a day) per cent 90.0 90.0 0 √ Cost Total output cost \$ million 45.7 40.5 12.8 The variance in total output cost between actual provision of new services. al and target i s due to the ir ncrease in de emand caused l by the Note: (a) ✓ Performance target achieved or exceeded. significant variance that requires an explan significant variance that requires an explanation, including internal or external factors that caused the variance.]
-O Performance target not achieved - within 5 per cent or \$50 million (cost measures only) variance.
+Performance measures Unit of measure 2020-21 actual 2020-21 target Performance variation (%) Result (a) Quantity • New clients gained number 476 500 -4.8 \checkmark Database system report delivered number 15 12 25 \checkmark New services received through machinery of government changes re sulted in more e system repo rts required to be delivered Quality Service provision rating (based on client agencies survey data) per cent 90.0 80.0 12.5 \checkmark Result reflects the effectiveness of this service provision in addressing g the high and d complex ne eds of this c lient group.
+Timeliness Broadband network queries responded to within six hours of receipt (number of queries in a day) per cent 90.0 90.0 0 ✓ Cost Total output cost \$ million 45.7 40.5 12.8 The variance in total output cost between actual and target is due to the increase in า demand caเ ised by the provision of nev services.

+- (a) ✓ Performance target achieved or exceeded.
+[A variance exceeding 5 per cent or \$50 million (cost measures only) is a significant variance that requires an explanation, including internal or external factors that caused the variance.] - Performance target not achieved exceeds 5 per cent or \$50 million (cost measures only) variance.
+[This is a significant variance that requires an explanation, including internal or external factors that caused the variance.] - an explanation, including internal or external factors that caused the variance.]